mrjoes/tornadio2/doc/gen.rst

 all events can be synchronous when using asynchronous calls.

 ``tornadio2.gen`` API will only work with the ``yield`` based methods (methods that produce generators).
-If you implement your asynchronous code using explicit callbacks, it is up for you how to synchronize order of the execution for them.
+If you implement your asynchronous code using explicit callbacks, it is up for you how to synchronize their execution order.

 TBD: performance considerations, python iterator performance.